 A poorly drafted provisional patent application may therefore not be able to provide adequate “basis” for your invention later down the track and, in some cases, will result in all subsequent patent applications being potentially invalid.

 In my opinion, the days of the “dodgy” or “self-prepared” provisional patent are over and anyone attempting to sell self-help books or videos is engaging in those activities to profit themselves rather than genuinely assist inventors to properly secure their inventions.
 In fact, some of these businesses profit by passing your details onto Patent Attorneys who then use this as a lead to sell their services to you to file the complete patent or review and “fix” the work you have done.

 Also, it is very important to distinguish between “drafting a patent” and “filing a patent”.
 In most cases, 95% of the effort (and cost) is the “drafting” and the “filing” is simply an administrative procedure.
 Accordingly, you could “file” your own patent but it is what is written, claimed and disclosed in the patent specification that is really important.

-My advice to any inventor or business is to get the right advice from an honest patent attorney practitioner (whether it is from Caska IP, or from another firm – just be careful of the firms that have “commercialisation” teams or seem like used car salesman).
+My advice to any inventor or business is to get the right advice from an honest patent attorney practitioner (whether it is from Caska IP, or from another firm – just be careful of the firms that have “commercialisation” teams or are not true IP speciliasts).

 We offer a free telephone consultation and a reduced fee initial in-person consultation to give inventors a rapid and frank assessment of their invention and the costs to properly protect their inventions.
 Accordingly, if you would like to know more – please give us a call.